 Test these colors side-by-side to see the differences in “real life” INSIDE your home, with some wall-stick samples.
 Order here!

 Another alternative for blue and gray paint, SW Monorail Silver is a slightly darker paint with an LRV of 50.

 It looks quite bold – and that is why you must use this paint if your room is comparatively spacious and receives ample natural light.

-Order a stick-on sample of Monorail Silver here to help you compare these colors in your own living spaces.
+Order stick-on samples for these two colors here to help you compare these colors in your own living spaces.